-In 2012-2014 Marr was a Social Science Research Council and Japan Foundation Center for Global Partnership Abe Fellow.
-For a project entitled Recovery Zone?
-Human Security at the Margins of American and Japanese Global Cities, he conducted longitudinal comparative ethnographic research in neighborhoods where street homelessness and housing programs concentrate in Miami (Overtown/Downtown), Los Angeles (Skid Row), Tokyo (San’ya), and Osaka (Kamagasaki).
-This research explores how different “service hubs” in distinct urban contexts affect residents’ experiences of human security.
+In 2012-2014, I was an Abe Fellow, supported by the Social Science Research Council and Japan Foundation Center for Global Partnership.
+For a project entitled “Recovery Zone?
+Human Security at the Margins of American and Japanese Global Cities,” I conducted comparative ethnographic research in service hub neighborhoods where street homelessness, housing programs, aid efforts, and social movements concentrate.
+These included Miami (Overtown), Los Angeles (Skid Row), Tokyo (San’ya), and Osaka (Kamagasaki).
+In this project, I have explored how different service hubs in distinct urban contexts affect residents’ subjective experiences and feelings of (in)security.

 Since 2018, I have been leading the “US-Japan Service Hub Network,” an intellectual exchange project with scholars and practitioners working in service hub neighborhoods in the US and Japan.
 The project aims to highlight how, while created out of discriminatory policies of containment, these districts can be seen as “refuge neighborhoods.”
 Refuge neighborhoods are places where homelessness and efforts to fight it are concentrated that provide multiple safety nets helping marginalized people meet survival, social, spiritual, and civic needs.
 The project strives to promote ways to address threats to these neighborhoods such as gentrification, excessive policing, workfare bureaucracy, and demographic change.
 In spring 2021, we held a webinar with community leaders in service hubs to discuss how they were addressing the challenges facing local residents due to the COVID-19/systemic racism syndemic.
 This project is funded by the Japan Foundation Center for Global Partnership.